tparchman/F22_BIOL792_coursepage/week1_unixI/unixI_primer.md

 ## 7. Unix directory tree

-The Unix directory tree is heirarchical and simple to navigate.
+The Unix directory tree is heirarchical, sensible, and simple to navigate.
 The more you use your terminal to navigate your file system, the more you will realize how much time you waste using your mouse and an application such as finder or windows explorer.
 Eventually you will accept the fact that the terminal is a much much faster way to move around your system, and will hopefully make that transition in the name of efficiency.
 The Unix file system:

 ![unixtree](https://github.com/tparchman/BIOL792/tree/master/images/unixtree.png)